“Why, sometimes I’ve believed as many as six impossible things before breakfast”.

 The bottom line is: If something works for you, use it.
 It is not for me or any other trader to say what you are using is right or wrong.
 We all see the market differently because we process information differently.
 So, keep in mind as you read this missive it is only an attempt at summarizing a “rational” framework to apply to an extremely “irrational” world—currency trading.

 As a trader your goal is not to forecast real world events, but to monitor the expectations of the players who are trying to forecast real world events.
 George Soros, the man credited with “breaking the Bank of England” shorting the British pound had this to say about market prices:

 “I believe that market prices are always wrong in the sense that they present a biased view of the future.”

-We think, feel, and forecast for all kinds of different reasons; millions and millions of reasons.
+We think, feel, forecast, and move real money in markets for all kinds of different reasons; millions and millions of reasons.
 All of these reasons taken collectively are what we refer to as market sentiment.

 It is a sentiment game

-Currency trading can be boiled down to a sentiment game.
-It’s a game driven by a crowd mentality.
-And it’s a tough game.
-Irrational and seeming random short-term price action can shake us out of what proves ultimately to have been a very good position.
-Price action is the final arbiter, but do we react too quickly?
-Usually, the panic out of what otherwise was a good position usually is driven by the fact we are trading too large.
-We need a framework to help us remain in “good” positions; those based on solid rationales that have worked for us before:
+Often this irrational and seeming random short-term price action can shake us out of what proves ultimately to have been a very good initial position.
+Therefore it is most important to develop a framework to help us remain in “good” positions; those based on solid rationales that have worked for us before: